rileyjson/Cheetah-Sign/Design/DomainModel.md

 ### Administrator

 The Administrator class represents the main users of the system.
-This is where the documents will first be uploaded by the admin.
-We want to provide a login feature so each admin has their own documents and customization.
-All documents, actions, and audit trails are saved to each admin user.
+Every admin in the system will share the same pool of uploaded documents from a 'document repository'.
+Admins will be able to manage their clients information.
+Eventually we want to provide a login feature so each admin can have their own customization like favorited documents.

-### Document
+### DocumentBluePrint

-The document class represents the place where all documents will start.
-This is where you the document's id, name, and status will be set.
-Document has a parent-child relationship with the DocumentManagement and DocumentAction classes.
+The Document Blueprint class represents the place where all documents will be created.
+The admin can upload their document and prepare it by giving it a name and setting the areas that needs to be signed by the designees.
+After doing this the document can become a 'document job'.

-### DocumentAction
+### SigningArea

-The DocumentAction class contains everything you need to use your documents.
-You can sign, send, and return documents here.
-Also, this is where you audit trail will be logged depending on the action you perform.
-The DocumentAction class holds a relationship with the AuditTrail class to log audits.
+The SigningArea class is used to specify exactly where the designees need to sign.
+This will be done by marking coordinates of the page and setting a width and height of the text box.

-### DocumentManagement
+### DocumentJob

-This is where you will be managing your documents in various ways.
-In our system, we want to be able to sort documents depending on their status.
-For example, documents that are ready for sending and documents that have been sent.
-Furthermore, we want to offer some customization for the Administrator by letting them favorite frequently used documents.
+The DocumentJob class represents the documents after they have been uploaded and prepared.
+It becomes a job because the documents can be signed, sent, returned, etc. All document jobs will have an audit trail to keep track of the actions performed on the documents.

 ### AuditTrail

-The AuditTrail class is responsible for logging all actions performed on documents to form an audit trail.
-It will keep track of audit type, the user who made the audit, and the time it happened.
+The AuditTrail class is responsible for logging all actions performed on document jobs to form an audit trail.
+It uses an enum that contains audit type values to keep track of the audit type, the user who made the audit, and the time it happened.

-### SigningArea

-The SigningArea class is the last piece of the document management.
-This class will be used to specify exactly where the designees need to sign by marking coordinates of the page.

 ### Client